 The composer whose elegant, melodious operas captured the spirit of post-Revolutionary France and defined its comic opera genre.

-In the wake of the French Revolution, François-Adrien Boieldieu provided a sound of refined escape.
-Hailing from Rouen, he found early success with light operas before venturing to St. Petersburg for a stint as court composer to the Tsar.
-Returning to Paris, he hit his stride, forging a partnership with librettist Eugène Scribe.
-Their 1825 masterpiece, "La Dame blanche," became a sensation, weaving Scottish folklore with sparkling melody and cementing Boieldieu's fame.
-While often compared to Mozart for his graceful touch, his voice was distinctly French—lyrical, clear, and impeccably crafted for the human voice.
-Beyond the stage, he left a single, enduring concerto for harp, a jewel of the repertoire.
+François-Adrien Boieldieu's 1825 opera "La Dame blanche" became a sensation, weaving Scottish folklore with sparkling melody.
+Hailing from Rouen, he found early success with light operas before serving as court composer to the Tsar in St. Petersburg.
+Returning to Paris, he forged a partnership with librettist Eugène Scribe and hit his stride.
+Often compared to Mozart for his graceful touch, his voice was distinctly French—lyrical, clear, and impeccably crafted for the human voice.
+Outside opera, he left a single concerto for harp, a jewel of the repertoire.
 Boieldieu's work represented the height of *opéra comique*, offering audiences not revolutionary fervor, but charm, romance, and technical perfection.

 The biggest hits of 1775